 - Be thoroughly aware of, and knowledgeable in dealing with, environmental, social, ethical, and economic impacts of their projects;

 Augment their knowledge through professional and cultural continuing education; and

 - Be active in leadership roles within their professional and technical societies.

 Engineering with a concentration in Naval Engineering

-Building on its research strengths and long-term leadership in the fields of Naval Architecture and Ocean Engineering, Stevens is well positioned to offer a unique concentration in Naval Engineering within our Engineering Program under the auspices of the broad-based Engineering curriculum.
+Building on its research strengths and long-term leadership in the fields of Naval Architecture and Ocean Engineering, Stevens is well-positioned to offer a unique program in Naval Engineering under the auspices of the broad-based Engineering curriculum.
 The program is offered as a concentration under the Engineering program and makes extensive use of the Davidson Laboratory’s world-class experimental and modeling facilities.
 Emphasis is on the applied sciences and engineering courses that provide the groundwork for true innovation in ship design.
 The program culminates in a comprehensive, one-year ship design project that includes hands-on physical modeling in the towing tank and computer modeling using CFD codes resident in the Laboratory.